institis/async-functional/README.md

 The asynchronous generator `AsyncGenerator` appears on many occasions.
 For example, fetching a set of records from a REST API, or dealing with database records.
 This package tries to give a _functional_ flavor to dealing with such situations.

+One can consider `AysncGenerator` as a stream.
+This library allows async generators to be treated in functional manner.

 ## Contents

 ### Functional Operators